-Typically, agents are considered best suited to applications that are modular, decentralized, changeable, illstructured, and complex (see, e.g., [49]).
-Although the match between these five salient features and the KM requirements R1 - R4 is already obvious, we will elaborate a bit more on this match.
-Let us start with the weak definition of agents [61] with the definitional features autonomy, social ability, reactive behavior, and proactive behavior.
+Although the match between these five salient features and the KM requirements R1 - R4 listed above is already obvious, we want to elaborate a bit more explicitly on this match.
+Let us start with the weak definition of agents [83] (with the definitional features autonomy, social ability, reactive behavior, and proactive behavior).
+Now we will see why agent-based approaches are especially well-suited to support KM with information technology: